alok-ai-lab/MRep-DeepInsight/README.md

     Dataset: Alzheimer 1 and 5

     NORM-2
-    tSNE with exact algorithm is used
+    umap is used
-    Distance: euclidean

     Pixels: 224 x 224
+    Integrated conversion finished and saved as Out1.mat or Out2.mat!
     Training model begins: Net1
     ...
     Out =